lancedb/lancedb/docs/src/python/python.md

 # Python API Reference

-This section contains the API reference for the OSS Python API.
+This section contains the API reference for the Python API.
+There is a synchronous and an asynchronous API client.

+The general flow of using the API is:

+1. Use [lancedb.connect][] or [lancedb.connect_async][] to connect to a database.
+2. Use the returned [lancedb.DBConnection][] or [lancedb.AsyncConnection][] to
+   create or open tables.
+3. Use the returned [lancedb.table.Table][] or [lancedb.AsyncTable][] to query
+   or modify tables.

 ## Installation